 - Student must be a graduating high school senior attending rural school districts in St. Louis (excluding Duluth), Lake, Cook, or Itasca County at the time of the application.

 - Applicants must be prepared to attend college full-time at an accredited institution with an established music program.
-Preference will be given to students majoring in music, especially music performance or composition.
+Strong preference will be given to students majoring in music, especially music performance or composition.
 Non-music majors who are active in musical endeavors such as performing in an ensemble, band or choir are also eligible.

 - Applicants cannot be related to any of the Friends of Brad trustees or board members.